-In this work design and development of a micromachining system which can perform on non-linear contoured surfaces is studied using a parallel manipulator system.
-Laser micromachining system is designed and assembled including a nanosecond Q-switched pulsed fiber laser, a 6-DOF hexapod manipulator, a granite table in order to absorb vibrations and an external cabin system to isolate the whole system for safety and health issues.
-Performance characteristics of micromachining devices mainly determined by precision and characteristics of each individual components of the system.
-Very complex shapes can be scanned in various way using the extra degree of freedom in the system.
+In this work design and development of a micromachining system that can perform on non-linear contoured surfaces is studied using a parallel manipulator system.
+The laser micromachining system is designed and assembled, including a nanosecond Q-switched pulsed fiber laser, a 6-DOF hexapod manipulator, a granite table to absorb vibrations, and an external cabin system to isolate the whole system for safety and health issues.
+Performance characteristics of micromachining devices are mainly determined by the precision and characteristics of each individual component of the system.
+Very complex shapes can be scanned in various ways using the extra degree of freedom in the system.

-The main motivation in this research is the improved surface quality in already manufactured parts.
-In many cases the shape and the feature of the finished product requires additional degree of freedom to be scanned with a laser system.
+The main motivation for this research is the improved surface quality in already manufactured parts.
+In many cases, the shape and the feature of the finished product require an additional degree of freedom to be scanned with a laser system.